-Garnet Team Develops Exceptional Batting Streak and Rolls Up Big Score-O'Keefe Pitches Winning Game and Adds Many Strike Outs to His Credit-N. Y. U. Loses Nerve in Sixth Inning and Team Goes to Pieces into left field, sending in Hutchens and Dennis.
-Giddings, the last man up, was out on an easy fly.
+Garnet Team Develops Exceptional Batting Streak and Rolls Up Big Score-O'Keefe Pitches Winning Game and Adds Many Strike Outs to His Credit-N. Y. U. Loses Nerve in Sixth Inning and Team Goes to Pieces

 In a game featured by heavy hitting, and numerous errors on the part of N. Y. U., Union easily disposed of her rivals last Saturday by the score of fifteen to eight.
 Union was never in danger after the fourth inning when she jumped into the lead by a margin of four runs.